Phantsure/Stock-Price-Predictor/README.md

 # Stock-Price-Predictor
 Predicts stock prices using previous stock prices.
-Don't invest money on basis of this repo, as stock prices prediction require much more than just previous stock prices.
+Don't invest money on basis of this repo and if you do, then don't blame me if you lose millions or go bankrupt.